 Crab Cove Visitor Center, located on McKay Avenue within Crown Beach, contains exhibits and aquaria highlighting flora and fauna of San Francisco Bay and other marine areas.
 To read more about the visitor center, visit the Crab Cove Visitor Center page.

 There are picnic areas nearby; alcoholic beverages are prohibited except with a permit at a reservable picnic area.
-There is seasonal parking fee.
+There is a seasonal parking fee.

 The water is warm and shallow at Crown Beach.
 At the west end of the beach is a bathhouse with changing rooms.
 Swimming is permitted during park hours year round.
 No lifeguards are on duty.

 There is no boat launch facility.
-Only sailboards, kayaks and car-top inflatables are permitted at Crown Beach.
+Only sailboards, kayaks, and car-top inflatables are permitted at Crown Beach.
 For more information and a schedule of fees, see our Boating and Sailing page.
 Crown Beach is an official San Francisco Bay Water Trail site.
 Kayaking, Paddleboarding, kite surfing are popular non-motorized activities at this location.

 Crown Beach is popular with windsurfers and kiteboarders.
 Rental equipment and lessons are available on spring weekends and during the summer.
 Call (415) 385-1224 for information.

 Next to the bathhouse are picnic tables, barbecue pits and lots of lawn area for ball games.
-Some picnic areas are reservable; call 1-888-EBPARKS or 1-888-327-2757, press option 2 to make a reservation.
+Some picnic areas are reservable; call 1-888-EBPARKS (1-888-327-2757), press option 2 to make a reservation.

 Fishing is allowed from shore subject to State Fish and Game regulations.
 Persons 16 years and older must have a California State Fishing License.
 No Park District Fishing Access Permit is required.

 Dogs are not permitted on the beach.
 Dogs are allowed only on lawn areas and along the paved pathways.
-Dogs must be on leash (six-foot maximum) and under control at all times.
+Dogs must be on a leash (six-foot maximum) and under control at all times.
 Please clean up after your dog.

 An annual crowd-pleasing tradition at Crown is the Sand Castle and Sand Sculpture Contest, held in front of the bathhouse on a low-tide Saturday morning in June.
 Open to all ages, the contest attracts hundreds of participants and spectators.
 High tide destroys the sand creations, but winners receive trophies and ribbons as mementos of their artistry.